Youngdanthevibegod/FoodX/README.md

 # FoodX
-These are the steps I took
+These are the steps I took to do exploratory data analysis on Jupiter Notebook.
-to do exploratory data analysis on Jupiter Notebook.
+(Attached is also a file called FoodX where I did my coding.=)

 %pip install pyodide-http
 import pyodide_http